-demonstrated that we can engineer at will the collision halos from ultracold atoms released from an optical lattice.
+In this work, we have demonstrated that we can engineer at will the collision halos from ultracold atoms released from an optical lattice.
 This is achieved through the control of the dynamics of a BEC in the optical lattice, which allows us to tailor the momentum distribution giving rise to the collisions after release from the trap.
-We have shown that we can selectively populate diffraction orders to impart a large momentum either to the center-of-mass motion of colliding atom clouds, or to their relative motion.
+We have shown that we can selectively populate diffraction orders to impart a large momentum either to the c-o-m motion of colliding atom clouds, or to their relative motion.
 The search for appropriate experimental parameters has been guided by the simulation of the dynamics of a non-interacting BEC in the lattice, and the identification of two highly populated diffraction orders with the desired characteristics.
 The energies involved in the collisions are quantized in terms of the lattice characteristic momentum but can be adjusted through a wide range of values.

-The protocol used here to demonstrate separate control on center-of-mass and relative momentum can be extended to realize arbitrary combinations of the two.
-In Fig. 5, we provide an example where we control simultaneously the collision halo diameter $(2 \times h/d)$ and the center-of-mass momentum, $(1 \times h/d)$.
-This still relies on the simple control of the static lattice depth and a sudden phase shift.
-This work could be extended further using more elaborate dedicated schemes for the control of the momentum distribution, by an appropriate time-dependent shaping of both the depth and phase of the lattice before time-of-flight expansion.
-Such an optimization could also be of interest for matter-wave interferometry where the production of a linear superposition of momentum states with opposite momenta from an initial zero-momentum wavefunction corresponds to a beam splitter [24].
+The protocol used here to demonstrate separate control on c-o-m and relative momentum can be extended to realize arbitrary combinations of the two.
+In figure 5, we provide an example where we control simultaneously the collision halo diameter $(2 \times h/d)$ and the c-o-m momentum, $(1 \times h/d)$ .
+This still relies on the simple control of the static lattice depth and a sudden phase shift, and a visbility search for the desired diffraction orders.
+This work could be extended further using more elaborate dedicated schemes for the control of the momentum distribution, by an appropriate time-dependent shaping of both the depth and phase of the lattice before TOF expansion.
+This could provide a fairly simple and general technique alongside more conventional atom-optics schemes [26].
+Such an optimization could also be of interest for matter-wave interferometry where the engineering of momentum superpositions of atomic ensembles is a key technique [27, 28].